 So, sign up for that Chase Sapphire Preferred card whenever you please.
 As an added perk, you might even be able to get extra bonus points when you get approved.

 Banking can be a hassle.
 You park, walk into your local branch, wait in line, and have to explain from scratch all your needs to a teller or account manager you’ll likely never see again.
 One of the most powerful benefits of Chase Private Client is that you’ll have your own private Chase banker.

 Your bankers can help with mortgages and business banking needs and even get you significant rebates in the process.
 But not every branch can cater to Chase Private Clients, and in fact, most of them don’t.
-Currently, Chase Private Client offices are only available in 23 states.
+Currently, they only have offices available in 23 states.

 All states are not equally represented.
 Chicago alone, for example, has five locations while Idaho only has one.
 Still, chances are that if you live in a metropolitan area or one with a relatively large population Chase will have you covered.

 Even without a physical branch available, you can still use their private banking service line.
-These are special phone lines dedicated to those enrolled with Chase Private Client services.
+These are special phone lines dedicated to Chase Private Clients.

 That means that you get to talk to real people, more quickly without having to wait.
 You’ll get priority service whether you need to order more checks, resolve issues with your debit card, or you need help with wire transfers or other transactions.